 Attached Garage is a Plus

-You may not think this is essential but it will make your life so much easier to have an attached garage.
-If budget allows it, try to get a house with an attached garage.
+A house with an attached garage will make your life easier when you live in the suburbs with kids.
+You may not think this is essential but it is (trust me!).
+If your budget allows it, try to get a house with an attached garage even if it’s a one car garage.
 During the winter, when the temperature drops below freezing, you will be happy you have an attached garage.
 I remember when my youngest child used to nap in the car, it was always so much easier transferring him into the house from the garage without having to worry about the cold.
 Also, when it snows, it will save you a lot of time in the morning because you don’t have to clean your car.
 You can just get in your car and drive off.

 Make room for your Guests

 When you move to the suburbs with kids, you will definitely need a guest room.
 Get a house with an extra room that you can use as a guest room.
 Prior to having kids, we rarely had family come to visit.
-Once we had kids, we had frequent visits from both my parents and my in-laws.
-I actually love having them as guests because they help me with the kids.
-I remember in our first home, we didn’t have a guest room.
-They stayed on the pull-out sofa in the family room.
-Between the pile of toys and hosting them on a pull-out sofa, it was very uncomfortable for all.
+Once we had kids, we had frequent visits from both my parents and my in-laws (I actually love having them as guests because they help me with the kids!)
+I remember in our first suburban home, we didn’t have a guest room.
+They used the pull-out sofa in the family room.
+Between the pile of toys and hosting them on a pull-out sofa, the sleeping arrangement quickly became very uncomfortable for everyone.
 If your budget allows it, get a home with an extra room that you can use as a guest room.
-Otherwise, you can plan to have a dedicated space such as a finished basement or an office that you can use as a guest room.
+Otherwise, you should plan to have a dedicated space such as a finished basement or an office that you can use as your guest room.

 Storage Space is Essential

-When you move to the suburbs with kids, it is more complicated than moving as a couple.
+Moving to the suburbs with kids is a lot more complicated than moving as a couple.
 You definitely need more space and there are more things to consider when you are moving to the suburbs with kids.

 You may also be interested in: